-Fanatics announced last year that it would be pushing into the sports betting market.
+Fanatics announced last year that it would be pushing into the Maryland sports betting market.
 Maryland’s license is the first for the retail company, which registered the BetFanatics trademark in May.
-It has not said who will be working with on the sportsbook.
+It has not said who it will be working with on the sportsbook.

 On Wednesday, Fanatics CEO Michael Rubin sold his reported 10% stake in Harris Blitzer Sports Entertainment for an undisclosed price.
 The idea is that he will focus his full attention on Fanatics as it ventures into a new industry.
 He referenced as much on his official Twitter account on Wednesday.

 “As our Fanatics business has grown, so too have the obstacles I have to navigate to ensure our new businesses don’t conflict with my responsibilities as part-owner of the Sixers.
 With the launch of our trading cards and collectibles business earlier this year – which will have individual contracts with thousands of athletes globally – and a soon-to-launch sports betting operation, these new businesses will directly conflict with the ownership rules of sports leagues.”